Ensign-College/tig-docker/README.md

         |> yield(name: "mean")
     ```
     ![Alert A Query](img/alert_a_query.png "Alert A Query")
-    2. In the `B` section when can add a query or a expression.
-Expression can help to set aggregate or reduce values from a time series.
-In the following example we use a reduce expression to get the last value in the time series for each server (time series) unsing value from the `A` section as input (This is done because only one value per time series can trigger an alert)
+    2. In the `B` section, when can add a query or a expression.
+An Expression can help to set aggregate or reduce values from a time series.
+In the following example, we use a reduce expression to get the last value in the time series for each server (time series) using the value from the `A` section as input (This is done because only one value per time series can trigger an alert)
     ![Alert B Expression](img/alert_b_expression.png "Alert B Expression")
     3. We can add more expressions or queries.
 In this case, we set a threshold to trigger the alert when the value from input `B` is bigger than `25% (0.25)`
     ![Alert C Expression](img/alert_c_expression.png "Alert C Expression")
 3. Define alert conditions
     1. Select the condition to evaluate.
 Usually is the last condition/expression.
 In this example, we select `C` as the condition
     2. Set the evaluation times:
-        - Evaluate every: this define how often this evaluation will be done
+        - Evaluate every: this defines how often this evaluation will be done
-        - For: Once condition is breached, alert will go into pending state.
+        - For: Once the condition is reached, an alert will go into a pending state.
 If it is pending for longer than the "for" value, it will become a trigger (firing) alert.
     ![Alert Conditions](img/alert_conditions.png "Alert Conditions")
 4. Add details for your alert
     1. Fill Summary and/or annotations as wanted.
 All this information is optional and can be filled in to customize the alert message
     2. Add custom labels.
-These labels will link the the triggered alert to the notification policy that has the label
+These labels will link the triggered alert to the notification policy that has the label

     ![Alert Custom Label](img/alert_custom_label.png "Alert Custom Label")
 5. Click on `Save and exist`.

-Now, every time than an alert is triggered, a notification will be send to the contact points.
+Now, every time than an alert is triggered, a notification will be sent to the contact points.

 **Microsoft Teams**
 ![Notification Microsoft Teams](img/notification_microsoft_teams.png "Notification Microsoft Teams")